If you're planning to take one of our free Rome walking tours, one of the best ways to determine what you want to see is by taking a bus tour!

 While our recommendations are always unbiased, we may receive a small share of sales through some of the links below at no cost to you.
 See the full text.

-If you're new to Rome, you may want to consider taking a hop-on-hop-off bus tour.
+If you're new to the Eternal City, you may want to consider taking a hop-on-hop-off bus tour.

-These services will take you to all of the most popular sites and landmarks in the city.
+These services will take you to all of the most popular landmarks and sights of Rome, including Termini Station, the Forum, the Colosseum, the Spanish Steps, and the Vatican.

 As you're traveling around the city, tour guides and audio commentary will provide plenty of information about Roman history.